π² Stay updated with reminders on: πΉ UTB United Third Bridge Inc. Facebook Page πΉ utbunitedthirdbridge.org

 This year’s, events will continue to help support our mission and endow LOCAL Hispanic students annually with scholarships for continued education and will continue to promote Hispanic culture throughout the year in our community.

-We are currently seeking community partners, sponsors and volunteers for this weekend of events and we appreciate all tax-deductible donations.
+We are currently seeking community partners, sponsors and volunteers for this Annual weekend of events and we appreciate all tax-deductible donations.

 If you are interested in reserving a spot to set up a vendor booth or becoming a parade participant, and/or having a float in the parade please contact Edwin Santos, Margarita Chavez or Samantha Lopez-Bickman at (863) 381-4858 or email us at: utbinc77@gmail.com.
-If you would like to purchase banquet tickets or would like to sponsor a table for your company online, please feel free to contact us directly.
+If you would like to purchase Gala tickets or would like to sponsor a table for your company online, please feel free to contact us directly.

 Thank you for all your help and support and look forward to celebrating our 28 years of cultural heritage and festivities with our community!